lter/test-manual/site-personnel.md

 # Site Personnel Lists

-> [!NOTE]
+> :Important:
 > SalesForce database has been deprecated.
 Personnel reporting continues in Google sheets for now, but is moving to the lternet website.
-Email Marty for permission to edit google sheets if you don't have it.test
+Email Marty for permission to edit google sheets if you don't have it.

 ## Overview